forieux/qmm/README.rst

 orieux AT l2s.centralesupelec.fr

+More information about me `here <https://pro.orieux.fr>`.

 License
 -------

-The project is licensed under the GPL3 license.
+The project is licensed under the MIT license.

 TODO
 ----